Chair step

+Variations

-Some bands, such as the University of Minnesota Marching Band, will bend the leg at the knee at a 90-degree angle during the game, and a 45-degree angle during parades.
-Others, such as the Purdue All-American Marching Band will use a combination of the two.
+Some bands will bend the leg at the knee at a 90-degree angle during game performances, and a 45-degree angle during parades.
+Others will use a combination of the two.

+Another element of chair step highlighted by many bands is a horn flip, or swagger, that is executed during the march.

-The University of Wisconsin Marching Band uses a unique version where the leg is brought up extremely quickly and pauses at the height of the step.
-This is known as "stop at the top."
+The University of Wisconsin Marching Band originated a unique version where the leg is brought up extremely quickly and pauses at the height of the step, coined "stop at the top".